mlipski00/ForeignExchangePlatform/README.md

 # ForeignExchangePlatform
 Forex trading platform

-This repository is aimed to track currency exchange platform building using Spring, Hibernate and Angular frameworks.
+This repository is aimed to track development process of currency exchange platform build with Spring, Hibernate and Angular frameworks.